These Chinese spices and pantry staples are essential ingredients you’ll need to make mouthwatering authentic Chinese recipes at home!

 As it often contains added sugar, it is thicker and sweeter than light soy sauce.
 It’s used in small amounts, for color as well as flavor in dishes.

 It typically contains more sodium than light soy sauce; about 15% more, to be exact.
 However, the flavor is balanced by sweetness and is therefore not as intensely salty.
+Tamari is a good substitute if you can’t find Dark Soy Sauce.

 Oyster sauce (háo yóu, 蚝油) is a savory Chinese sauce made with boiled oysters and seasonings such as soy sauce and garlic.